antonmks/nvParse/README.md

     auto break_cnt = thrust::count(d_readbuff.begin(), d_readbuff.end(), '\n');
     thrust::device_vector<int> dev_pos(break_cnt);
+    thrust::copy_if(thrust::make_counting_iterator(0),
-    thrust::copy_if(thrust::make_counting_iterator(0), thrust::make_counting_iterator(bytes_read-1),
+					thrust::make_counting_iterator(bytes_read-1),
     				d_readbuff.begin(), dev_pos.begin(), _1 == '\n');

 The first line counts the number of lines in a buffer (assuming that file is read into memory and copied to gpu buffer d\_readbuff).
 The second line creates a vector in gpu memory that will hold the positions of new line characters.
-The last line compares the characters in a buffer to new line character and, if match is found, copies the position of the character to dev_pos vector.
+The last line compares the characters in a buffer to new line character and, if a match is found, copies the position of the character to dev_pos vector.

 Now that we know the starting positions of every line in a buffer, we can launch a gpu procedure that will parse the lines using several thousands gpu cores :